Chick Stahl: Death

 In March 1907, Stahl died by suicide during spring training in West Baden, Indiana, by drinking four ounces of carbolic acid.
-The reasoning behind Stahl's suicide has remained a mystery for over a century.
+The reason for Stahl's suicide has remained a mystery for over a century.
 He was known as a carefree, fun-loving man and had many love affairs going on throughout the country.
 He had mentioned suicide days before in Louisville, Kentucky, prompting some teammates to take the carbolic acid from him.
 His final words to some of teammates were "Boys, I just couldn't help it.
 It drove me to it."
 What "it" exactly was remains a mystery.
 A 1908 newspaper article claims that he was despondent because he had been tasked with discharging his friend Collins from the team.

 Cy Young reluctantly took over as manager to start the 1907 season, but he was replaced six games into the season.
 Collins was traded to Philadelphia in June 1907.
 Stahl's widow mysteriously died a year and a half later.
 Just prior to her death, Julia Stahl was seen walking in a poor area of Boston while lavishly dressed.
 However, no bystanders seem to have seen the events of the last moments of her life.

 Chick Stahl was not related to Jake Stahl, despite contemporary baseball sources listing them as brothers.

 Stahl was mentioned along with teammates Bill Dinneen and Cy Young in the revival of the song "Tessie" (2004) by Dropkick Murphys.